 Another way to find out what God wants you to study is through circumstances.
 Let’s say that a Jehovah’s Witness comes to your door and debates the deity of Christ with you and you find that you don’t know how to defend it Biblically.
 In that case, you know you need to study Biblical verses that teach Jesus is God in flesh.
 Or maybe a coworker asks you how you know the Bible is true?
 If you don’t have an answer, pray, and start researching.
 Go to a Christian bookstore and get some books on the subject.
 Talk to your pastor.
 You’ll learn.

 Sometimes God will make a verse or subject in the Bible "come alive" to you, and it might strike you as odd or interesting.
 You could get a commentary and read up on it.
 You could ask others about it.
-In so doing, you are preparing yourself through learning to be ready to answer questions and point people to the truth.
+In so doing, you are preparing yourself to be ready to answer questions and point people to the truth.
 You'd be surprised how many details God can use to help you in your witness even through those apparently odd times when verses suddenly "come alive."